ccoenraets/es6-tutorial-react/ecmascript6-react-setup.md

 ---
 # 1. Setting Up a React Project

-In this unit, you set up a development environment to develop and run an ECMAScript 6 application using Babel.
+In this unit, you set up a development environment to develop a React application using ECMAScript 6.

 ## Step 1: Install the Sample Application